United States and the International Criminal Court: The Nethercutt Amendment

 Former Representative George Nethercutt's "Nethercutt Amendment" to the Foreign Operations, Export Financing, and Related Programs Appropriations Act suspends Economic Support Fund assistance to ICC States Parties who refused BIAs with the U.S. or were not provided a presidential waiver.
 The funds affected support initiatives including peacekeeping, anti-terrorism measures, democracy-building, and drug interdiction.
-The language of the amendment allowed presidential exemptions for NATO, MNNA (major non-NATO allies), and Millennium Fund countries.
+The language of the amendment allowed presidential exemptions for NATO, MNNA (major non-NATO allies), and countries eligible for funding from the Millennium Challenge Corporation.

 The Nethercutt Amendment differed from former anti-ICC provisions of the ASPA by imposing economic aid cuts instead of military aid cuts.
 Cutting economic assistance is a far more damaging act because, in many countries, it intended to bolster local economies instead of national defense.
 In addition, existing status of forces agreements (SOFAs) and other bilateral agreements already provide full U.S. jurisdiction over U.S. personnel and officials serving abroad.

 The appropriations bill containing the controversial amendments were adopted for FY 2005, FY 2006, and FY 2008.
 Congress did not pass a foreign operations appropriations bill or any other bill containing the Nethercutt provision for FY 2007.
 On December 17, 2007, the U.S. Congress approved HR 2764, a comprehensive Consolidated Appropriations Act which reinstates the so-called Nethercutt provision cutting off Economic Support Funds (ESF) to nations unwilling to enter into BIAs or so-called Article 98 Agreements shielding U.S. nationals from the jurisdiction of the ICC.

 President Bush signed the bill into law on December 26, 2007, and it became Public Law 110–161.
 However, by mid-2009, Congress had removed all the IMET restrictions and failed to renew the Nethercutt Amendment.